 Introduction

-class to address this issue and provide a more elegant and safer way to handle potentially null values.
-In this article, we will explore what Optional
+In Java programming, dealing with null values is a common source of bugs and errors.
+Java 8 introduced the Optional class to address this issue and provide a more elegant and safer way to handle potentially null values.
+In this article, we will explore what Optional is, how it works, and how to use it effectively with examples.

 What is Optional?

-is a container object that may or may not contain a non-null value.
+Optional is a container object that may or may not contain a non-null value.
 It is designed to encourage a more explicit approach to handling null values, thereby reducing the occurrence of null pointer exceptions in your code.
-The primary goal of Optional
+The primary goal of Optional is to make your code more robust and readable by forcing you to explicitly handle the presence or absence of a value.

 Creating Optional Instances

-There are several ways to create instances of Optional
+There are several ways to create instances of Optional:

-containing the specified value, which may be null.
+Optional<String> optionalName = Optional.of("John");Optional.ofNullable(value): Creates anOptionalcontaining the specified value, which may be null.

 String name = null;

-Optional<String> emptyOptional = Optional.empty();
+Optional<String> emptyOptional = Optional.empty();Working with Optional

-instance, you can perform various operations to work with its value or absence of value:
+Once you have an Optional instance, you can perform various operations to work with its value or absence of value:

 - isPresent(): Checks if the

-contains a non-null value.
+Optionalcontains a non-null value.

 Optional<String> optionalName = Optional.of("John");